Updated 6th December 2024

 Registering as a member of the Sheffield Vulcans RUFC includes setting up a monthly direct debit for a period of 12 months.
 Our membership secretary can help you set everything up and will let you know when your membership is coming up for renewal.

-Supporter: This level is for those that want to be involved in the club but not in a playing capacity.
-For those looking to be part of an inclusive community but will not train or play matches.
+- Supporter/Touch: This membership tier is for those that want to be involved in the club, but not taking part in the Union offering, to be part of an inclusive community but will not train or play matches, or to train and play Touch Rugby only.
 This membership is £5 per month.

-Player – Student/Unemployed: This membership tier is for those in full-time education or those without an income.
+- Concession Union Membership: This membership tier is for those in full-time education or those without an income wishing to train and play Rugby Union.
 This membership is £10 per month.
+Members with this tier of membership may attend Touch sessions as well, free of charge.

 All player memberships include the opportunity to attend all training sessions and put yourself forward to play in matches and tournaments.